-All applications which are submitted on time will be considered at the same time and after the closing date for admissions (please see the website at www.northamptonshire.gov.uk).
+All applications which are submitted on time will be considered at the same time and after the closing date for admissions (please see the websites listed above).

 Late Applications

 Late applications will be administered in accordance with your home Local Authority Co-ordinated Admissions Scheme.
 You are encouraged to ensure that your application is received on time.